Reading time - 2 minutes, 24 seconds

 Connect garden hoses to outside valves.
 Fill buckets with water and place them around your home.

-Please know that LMH will continue to coordinate with your local Command.
-If an evacuation is announced by the base, Lincoln Military Housing will replicate that alert to our residents using our Emergency Notification System, RedFlag.
+If the base announces an evacuation, Liberty Military Housing will replicate that alert to our residents using our Emergency Notification System, RedFlag.
 To ensure you receive RedFlag alerts, please update and verify any contact information with your local district office.